h671451/dat110-project3-dht-startcode-group-23/README.md

 The implementation is based on synchronous communication by using the Java RMI remote procedure call (RPC) The system works under these models and assumptions
 - Our protocol uses strict, sequential consistency model and replicated write protocol.
 In addition, it uses a distributed mutual exclusion algorithm.
-- We assume no message loss during communications
+- We assume no message delay, loss or packet corruption during communications
 - We assume that network is stable and there is no communication failure

 A DHT can be used to build a cooperative mirroring peer-to-peer distributed system in which multiple providers of content cooperate to store and serve each others’ data.